TheTimeMachine01/facedec/README.md

 **FaceDec** is an advanced Face Detection Attendance System designed to revolutionize how attendance is recorded in educational institutions, workplaces, and events.
 This mobile application leverages cutting-edge technologies to provide a seamless and efficient experience for users.
 ## 📱 Mobile Application

-The **FaceDec** mobile application is built using **React Native**, offering cross-platform compatibility and a smooth user interface.
+The **FaceDec** mobile application is built using **React Native**, offering cross-platform compatibility and a smooth employee interface.
 Users can easily check in or out of events, classes, or workplaces with real-time facial recognition.
 ## ⚙️ Backend

-The backend of **FaceDec** is powered by **Spring Boot**, ensuring robust, scalable, and secure services for handling face recognition data, attendance logs, and user management.
+The backend of **FaceDec** is powered by **Spring Boot**, ensuring robust, scalable, and secure services for handling face recognition data, attendance logs, and employee management.
 ## ✨ Features

 - 🔍 **Real-Time Face Detection**: Accurate and quick face recognition using advanced algorithms.